pressbooks/pressbooks/readme.txt

 TK.

 == Changelog ==

+= 2.7.2 =
+* Added MCE Anchor Button (migrated from Pressbooks Textbook, props to @bdolor).
+* Fixed an issue where the book language could be incorrectly set to Afrikaans if the network language was undefined.
+* Fixed an issue where loading a user's catalog would call memory-intensive functions repeatedly (props to @connerbw).

 = 2.7.1 =
 * Fixed an issue where changes made with the Search & Replace tool would not be saved (props to @connerbw).